ElfSundae/SQLitePersistentObjects/README.md

 Introduction
 ======================

-Persistent Objects for Cocoa & Cocoa Touch that using SQLite. <br>
+Persistent Objects for Cocoa & Cocoa Touch that using SQLite.

 This project based on http://code.google.com/p/sqlitepersistentobjects and https://bitbucket.org/gabrielayuso/sqlitepersistentobjects (make it thread safely)

 Setup
 =====================

-1. Add `SQLitePersistentObjects` directory to your Xcode project.
+1. Add `SQLitePersistentObjects.framework` to your Xcode project
-2. Link the `libsqlite3.dylib` framework.
+2. Link the `libsqlite3.dylib`
+3. Add `-ObjC` to your project's settings `Other Linker Flags`
-3. `#import "SQLitePersistentObject.h"` and subclass `SQLitePersistentObject` for your data model.
+4. `#import <SQLitePersistentObjects/SQLitePersistentObjects.h>` and subclass `SQLitePersistentObject` for your data model

 Usage